-Patients randomly received one of three dietary challenges for three days, followed by at least a three-day period of gluten-free eating before receiving the next dietary challenge.
+Patients randomly received one of three dietary challenges for three days, followed by at least a three-day period of a gluten detox before receiving the next dietary challenge.
 The dietary challenges included gluten-free food (placebo) or the same gluten-free food with either added gluten or lactose-free whey protein.
 The patients’ mental state and gastrointestinal symptoms were carefully tracked before, during, and after the three dietary challenges.

 Study: Eating Gluten Increased Depression Symptoms

 Results showed that gluten ingestion was associated with significantly higher depression symptoms compared to placebo, but not whey.
 No differences were found for other mental symptoms, such as anxiety.
 Interestingly, there were no differences in gastrointestinal symptoms between any of the dietary challenges.

 The researchers concluded that gluten specifically caused feelings of depression.
 Gluten did not, however, specifically cause gastrointestinal symptoms in this study, although it did in a previous study conducted by the same research team.
 “Such findings might explain why patients with non-celiac gluten sensitivity feel better on a gluten-free diet despite the continuation of gastrointestinal symptoms,” reported the study authors.